-Farm Owner’s Insurance refers to policies that provide commercial property and liability coverage and also homeowners’.
-Typically, farmers avail both residential and commercial coverage as the policies involved pertain to family and farms that are operated individually, not the huge farming operations for commercial business.
+Farm Owner’s Insurance or agriculture insurance refers to policies that provide commercial property and liability coverage and also homeowners’.
+Typically, farmers avail themselves of both residential and commercial coverage as the policies involved pertain to family and farms that are operated individually, not the huge farming operations for commercial business.

 It is a form of insurance that combines two in one coverage to protect the farmers.
 With its personal coverage, it’s just like homeowner’s insurance where your home and valuable possessions are covered.
 It also has liability coverage that will fend for you in case of misfortunes you caused to others.
 Aside from these, it also covers your machinery and some of the animals on the farm.